Long Causeway: Route

-From the pole the route began its drop down to Hathersage going due west for half a mile before swinging sharply north-west to descend Stanage Edge at an angle through a less rocky part of the crags.
+From the pole the route began its drop down to Hathersage, going due west for half a mile before swinging sharply north-west to descend Stanage Edge at an angle through a less rocky part of the crags.
 The road down Stanage Edge was notoriously difficult and it is recorded that carters often asked passengers to disembark and “hung stones at the end of their carts, when going down Stannidge, it having great descent”.
-After negotiating the Stanage incline the road swung round almost 180 degrees passing Dennis Knoll to enter Hathersage from the north.
+After negotiating the Stanage incline the road swung round almost 180 degrees, passing Dennis Knoll to enter Hathersage from the north.

 Roman deviation

 Roman roads historian Ivan Donald Margary said that the Long Causeway had a slightly different route in Roman times.
-In his book Roman Roads In Britain, he said that evidence is now available that shows that after the Redmires Reservoir the Roman road did not follow the medieval route to Stanedge Pole but kept to the line of the present day track to Stanedge Lodge.
+In his book Roman Roads In Britain, he says that evidence is now available that after the Redmires Reservoir the Roman road did not follow the medieval route to Stanedge Pole but kept to the line of the present-day track to Stanedge Lodge.
 The Roman road then descended Stanage Edge half a mile north west of the present route, on a narrow and steeper terrace.
 The existence of any Roman Road in the Stanage Edge area was challenged in 2016 by an interim report by University of Sheffield staff on excavations of a linear feature in the Sheephill Road, Ringinglow area.